Regularity of the SLE$_4$ uniformizing map and the SLE$_8$ trace: Main estimates

 \begin{lemma} For each $\delta \in (0,1)$ there exists $c_1, c_2 > 0$ so that $\p[G] \geq 1-\delta$ provided $r,u ,D\in (0,c_1)$ and $s,v ,C\in (c_2,\infty)$. \end{lemma}

 The proof of Lemma~\ref{lem:good} is essentially the same as that of \cite[Proposition~9.17]{dms2014mating}.
 We will thus not give all of the details but instead describe the main ideas together with precise references to \cite{dms2014mating}.
 We begin by noting that it is clear that we can make the part of~$G$ which corresponds to~\eqref{it:surface_good},~\eqref{it:curves_good}, ~\eqref{it:not_return} and ~\eqref{it:positive_distance} occur with probability as close to~$1$ as we want by adjusting the parameters in the definition of~$G$.
-This is because $\CC \setminus \CA$ is a bounded set whose interior is homeomorphic to $\D$ and $\wt \eta_1$, $\wt \eta_2$ are simple curves which both tend to $\infty$ as $t \to \infty$ and have positive distance from~$0$.
+This is because $\C \setminus \A$ is a bounded set whose interior is homeomorphic to $\D$ and $\wt \eta_1$, $\wt \eta_2$ are simple curves which both tend to $\infty$ as $t \to \infty$ and have positive distance from~$0$.
+It should be noted that the event~\eqref{it:not_return} is not increasing in $C$ on its own, but rather that the conditional probability of~\eqref{it:not_return}, given the event~\eqref{it:surface_good}, is increasing in $C$.
+The reason being that the corresponding event is increasing if we replace $\wt{\eta}_1$, $\wt{\eta}_2$ with $\eta_1$, $\eta_2$ and that on the event~\eqref{it:surface_good}, $\wt{\eta}_1$, $\wt{\eta}_2$ consist only of the parts of $\eta_1$, $\eta_2$ which are concerned with the event~\eqref{it:not_return}.
 The non-trivial part of Lemma~\ref{lem:good} is showing that we can make part~\eqref{it:cut_glue_good} occur with probability as close to~$1$ as we want by adjusting the parameters in the definition, and this part follows from the same argument used to prove \cite[Proposition~9.20]{dms2014mating}.
 The essential point is that one can consider the family of test functions which can arise to construct the smooth canonical description after applying the function $\psi$ as in~\eqref{it:cut_glue_good} and see that it is a compact subset of the space of test functions.
 This, in particular, implies that the value of~$h$ integrated against any such test function is comparable to the integral of~$h$ against the test function which defines the smooth canonical description for the original surface $h$ (see \cite[Proposition~9.18, 9.19]{dms2014mating} and the discussion immediately after).

 Fix $\alpha > 0$.
 We now want to show that the statement of Lemma~\ref{lem:good} occurs even if we condition on the event that the average process takes a long time to hit $0$ for the first time after first hitting $\alpha \log \delta$.
 Let